Iconic transmission franchise is focused on winning electric and hybrid vehicle repair

 With all major car manufacturers fully committed to producing hybrids and electric cars, the demand to repair these vehicles once their dealership warranties expire is going to skyrocket.
 This is where AAMCO excels.

-“AAMCO is poised to dominate complicated repairs on electric and hybrid vehicles,” says Jim Gregory, CEO of AAMCO.
+“AAMCO is poised to dominate complicated repairs on electric and hybrid vehicles,” says AAMCO’s Leadership Team.
 “We’ve ramped up our training platform to educate our owners and their technicians on how to safely fix these cars with confidence and expertise.
 This is a growing segment of auto repair, and we’re the only brand with the brand recognition, training infrastructure and ongoing support to win an outsize market share of the electric and hybrid auto repair market.”

 Unlike hybrids, which have transmissions that operate in much the same way as those in traditional cars, the biggest obstacle in fixing electric cars is changing the battery.
 In the Chevy Bolt, for instance, one of the most popular electric vehicles on the road, a new battery will cost upwards of $4,000.
 More importantly, installing a new battery is too dangerous to do at home or at your typical auto repair shop.
 Doing it safely requires a significant amount of training.

 This is why AAMCO invested in expanding the brand’s state-of-the-art training facility, AAMCO University, to include electric and hybrid vehicles.
 AAMCO purchased electric and hybrid vehicles and drove them to several markets across the United States, where the brand trained hundreds of AAMCO technicians on how to change the batteries on these vehicles safely and with the expertise for which the brand is known.

 AAMCO’s plan to offer repair of electric and hybrid vehicles also is a recruitment tool to attract the best and brightest technicians to work for AAMCO franchise owners.